 It’s time to match this potential talent to jobs and employment opportunities where characteristics such as attention to detail, adherence to patterns, the ability to repeat tasks and loyalty are prized; our digital age has created both an ideal workplace and can now offer jobs in IT and other industries or sectors for this potentially highly-talented group.

 In the UK forward-looking companies such as Auticon, Microsoft, Procter & Gamble, Deutsche Bank Harry Spectres Chocolates and Specialisterne have seen and are acting on the great potential offered by autistic workers; there are growing opportunities for employment – but this can be best driven by early-years provision of services, support and financing that are at presently woeful in the school system and as they reach adulthood it often becomes non-existent.

-A number of organisations have partnered with us putting on this event including: Auticon, The Chairman’s Network and the Young Professionals Group at BCS, The Chartered Institute for IT.
-The Institute of Directors are advocating their positive support for both this event and people with autism in the workplace.
+A number of organisations partnered with us putting on this event including: Auticon, The Chairman’s Network and the Young Professionals Group at BCS, The Chartered Institute for IT.
+The Institute of Directors advocated their positive support for both this event and people with autism in the workplace.

 We’re on the road to making a difference - we’re calling on you all to help make that difference and to empower the digital age with IT skilled people who are more capable because they’re on the spectrum and in our sights.

 Formerly the home of the BBC World Service, we will have the use of the magnificent 395 seat Auditorium in this iconic building, which is now part of the King's College London campus.
 Please click the button below to reserve your place via our eventbrite page sponsored by The Real Time Club.

 If you have any questions, please email firstname.lastname@example.org

 13:00 - 13:30 Registration and Networking.
 Refreshments will be served